jeffgbutler/TanzuInTheHomelab/tkgm-vds/README.md

    kubectl expose pod kuard --type=LoadBalancer --port=80 --target-port=8080
    ```

-   You should be able to access Kuard on the external IP address of the Kuard service.
+   After this, you should be able to hit kuard at the IP exposed by the load balancer.
+You can retrive the IP address with this
+   command: `kubectl get svc kuard`.
+Hit Kuard with the external-ip, for me it was http://192.168.132.20

    Note that the first time you expose a service in the workload cluster it will take a long time to come up because AVI will create
    new service engine instances.